 - A. Overtime-eligible employees scheduled but not required to work during suspended operations will have no loss in pay for the first full day and any partial day of suspended operations. - 1.
-The following options will be made available to the affected employees who are not required to work for the balance of suspended operations: - a.
+The following options will be made available to the affected employees who are not required to work for the balance (i.e. beyond day 1) of suspended operations: - a.
 Vacation leave; - b.
 Personal holiday; - c.
 Personal leave; - d.
 Sick leave, up to a maximum of three (3) days in any calendar year, once all vacation leave or personal holiday is exhausted or none is available; - e.
 Leave without pay; or - f.
-Employee-requested schedule changes as an opportunity to make up work time lost (as a result of suspended operations) within the same work week.
+Employee-requested schedule changes as an opportunity to make up work time lost (as a result of suspended operations) within the same work week. - g.
+Direct supervisor-approved adjustment to work schedule within a two (2) week period from the last date of the event. - h.
+Direct supervisor-approved remote location.